Macro & growth

 Gross Domestic Product is the total market value of all finished goods and services produced within a country's borders in a given period.
 It's the scorecard of a nation's economic health.

-In GDP=C+I+G+(XM)GDP = C + I + G + (X - M), Imports (M) are subtracted because C, I, and G already include spending on foreign goods.
-We subtract them to measure only domestic production—otherwise we'd double-count.
+In GDP=C+I+G+(Xโˆ’M)GDP = C + I + G + (X - M), imports (M) are subtracted because C, I, and G already include spending on foreign goods.
+We subtract them to measure only domestic productionโ€”otherwise we'd double-count.

-GDP can be measured three ways: Expenditure (what we spend), Income (what we earn), and Production (value added).
-This calculator uses Expenditure and Income.
+GDP can be measured three ways: expenditure (what we spend), income (what we earn), and production (value added).
+This calculator uses expenditure and income.

 Imagine a single transaction: you buy a $5 coffee.
-Expenditure side: that's $5 of Consumption (C).
+Expenditure side: that's $5 of consumption (C).
 Income side: that $5 becomes wages for the barista, profit for the owner, and rent for the landlord.

 Because every dollar spent is a dollar earned by someone else, both approaches should theoretically result in the same GDP number.